regebro/reportingdb/reportingdb.rst

    and your carefully crafted queries or Python code needs changing.
    But your boss wants THIS weeks report.

-   And in fact, she likes your reports so much, that she demands daily copies!
+   And in fact, She likes your reports so much, that she demands daily copies!
-   But because of the complicated database schema, or lack of indexes your reports take hours to run, and whenever you do run them, the database slows down and everybody stars complaining that the Internet is slow, because they have no idea what is the Internet and what is not, and they go to the network admin and he figures out it's the database that is overloaded and gets angry at you and takes up your time when you need to fix the reports.
+   But because of the complicated database schema, or lack of indexes your reports take hours to run, and whenever you do run them, the database slows down and everybody stars complaining that the Internet is slow, because they have no idea what is the Internet and what is not, and they go to the network admin and he figures out it's the database that is overloaded and gets angry at you and stops bringing you coffee.

+   You are in a pickle now!
+You need a reporting database!

 ----